Bean061/putative_paralog/README.md

   -he HSITE_VALUE, --Hsites HSITE_VALUE
                         Maximum percentage of heterozygous site in a sequence.
 The default value is 0.05 (means 5%).
   -gt GAP_THRESHOLD, --gapthreshold GAP_THRESHOLD
                         1 - (fraction of sequences with a gap allowed).
-See details in trimmAl -gt -hs HS_MAX_VALUE, --Hs HS_MAX_VALUE
+See details in trimmAl -gt.
+The default value is 0.51.
+  -hs HS_MAX_VALUE, --Hs HS_MAX_VALUE
                         Maximum shared heterozygous percentage at a site.
 The default value is 0.5 (means 50%).
   -nh HS_SITE_NUMBER, --numberH HS_SITE_NUMBER